 Sound policy or a gateway to hyperinflation?

 Love it or hate it, MMT has spurred debate about appropriate civic goals and the way that fiscal policy might be shaped in an effort to achieve them.
-But it's still an untested theory.
-If U.S. politicians sympathetic to MMT were to gain an upper hand in 2020 and some form of MMT were implemented, the implications for investors could be immense, for better or for worse.
-On the one hand, MMT’s holy grail—maintaining near-full employment throughout the business cycle—would be bullish for most financial asset classes; on the other hand, a failed quest, resulting in hyperinflation, would leave investors with few places to turn.
+Until recently it was a completely untested theory.
+Now that it’s actually being implemented, the long-run implications for investors could be immense, for better or for worse.
+On the one hand, MMT’s holy grail—helping limit unemployment throughout the business cycle—would be bullish for most financial asset classes; on the other hand, a failed quest, resulting in hyperinflation, would leave investors with few places to turn.

 1 “ME/MMT: The Currency as a Public Monopoly,” Warren Mosler, 2014.
 2 “Which Way Now”?
 Howard Marks, March 31, 2020.
 3 Principles of Business: Economics, by the editors at Salem Press, p.
 356, 2018.
 4 “No Chance of Default, US Can Print Money: Greenspan,” CNBC, August 7, 2011 << cnbc.com/id/44051683 >>.
 5 Federal Reserve Bank of St. Louis, 2019.
 6 irs.gov/coronavirus/economic-impact-payment-information-center